 Maybe it’s from growing up with movies like Hocus Pocus, Harry Potter, and Practical Magic, but I am fascinated by witches.
 Not that I necessarily believe in them but the concept just entertains me.
 Since we learned that in the Harry Potter world, I’m a grade A potions master.
 It was time to take a stir into a little darker witch magic and trust me, you can’t get much darker than this.

 This recipe has been changed from the original posting.
 You can find the original recipe at the bottom of this post, as I know some users did not have issues with it.
 There became many inconsistencies with how this cocktail turned out color wise.
 Sometime black, sometimes red.
+The cherry juice brands used caused these issues.
 So I apologize if you’re coming from Pinterest and the ingredients are now different from the original posting we wanted to change the cocktail to ensure a black cocktail every time.
 This new vodka lime daiquiri cocktail fixes the original issues.

 To keep this cocktail black it needs to be a higher ABV cocktail, as it previously was, so please drink responsibly.